 - CustomScan — user selects the folders and drives to be scanned.

 For example, run a custom scan for check system folder “C:\Program Files”:

 All Defender module cmdlets can be performed both for the local and remote computers.
 To connect to remote computer you need to use CimSession option.
 For example, to get the date of the last scan from the remote computer with hostname lnd_wks21 run the following commands (WimRM must be enabled):

 $session = NewCimSession -ComputerName lnd_wks21 Get-MpComputerStatus -CimSession $session | fl fullscan*

 If you want to disable Defender real-time protection:

 Set-MpPreference -DisableRealtimeMonitoring $true

-To completely disable Windows Defender on PC use command:
+To completely disable Windows Defender on a computer use the command:

 New-ItemProperty -Path “HKLM:\SOFTWARE\Policies\Microsoft\Windows Defender” -Name DisableAntiSpyware -Value 1 -PropertyType DWORD -Force